Become a yoga therapist in our all online training!

 As a Spanda® Yoga Movement Therapist you’ll be able to elegantly design and sensitively implement therapeutic strategies that meet the challenges of being human.
 Our IAYT accredited program provides substantial depth of knowledge and breadth of skill.

-START THE TRANSFER PROCESS HERE TO SEE IF YOU QUALIFY
+START THE APPLICATION PROCESS HERE TO SEE IF YOU QUALIFY

 There is no application fee.

 a. a copy of your RYT 200 and RYT 300 certificates or RTY500 certificate

 b. your availability for a phone conversation with Dr. Schmitt the program director

 and creator of this course.
 This is a great time to have all your questions answered!

 You may be asked to fill out our transfer-credit evaluation.